seanli1988/petclinic/README.md

 ## Define variables

 You define the following variables used in the quickstart.
-Please replace placeholder(s) with valid value(s).
+Please replace placeholders with valid values.

 ```bash
 UNIQUE_VALUE=<unique-identifier>